-The data set we like to propose evolved from the data used for a PhD Thesis[1] on efficient SLAM.
-It was recorded at the DLR (Deutsches Zentrum für Luft und Raumfahrt) Institute of Robotics and Mechatronics building with a mobile robot controlled by hand.
+The data set we like to propose evolved from the data used for a PhD Thesis [1] on efficient SLAM.
+It was recorded at the DLR (Deutsches Zentrum für Luft und Raumfahrt) Institute of Robotics and Mechatronics building using a mobile robot controlled by hand.
 The building covers a region of 60m x 45m and the robot path consists of three large loops within the building (plus a small outside path) with a total length of 505 meters.
 On the way the robot visits 29 rooms.
 You can see an architectural map in Figure 2.

 The robot is equipped with four wheels, each with one motor for steering and another one for moving.
 Since wheel axis and steering axis intersect, the robot is able to move omni-directionally but is not holonomic.
 Internal robot control estimates the robot's velocity with corresponding covariance.
-The estimate is based on the wheels' angular velocities measured by incremental encoders and the nonholonomic constraint that the wheel moves perpendicularly to its axis.
+The estimate is based on the wheels'

+Figure 2: Sketch of the path the robot travelled through the DLR building angular velocities measured by incremental encoders and the nonholonomic constraint that the wheel moves perpendicularly to its axis.
 From the estimated velocity, the robot's odometric position is integrated with